accidentalrebel/accidentalrebel.com/content/investigating-an-fb-phishing-site.md

 This particular site may be down now, but I bet there will be more in the future.
 As long as there are people to fall for scams like these, this type of attack will continue.

 > If you want to know more or discuss the details about the phishing site, I would be happy to exchange notes.
-Drop me a line on Twitter @accidentalrebel or via email at kAarlLolLicuDdIinEe@gGmaIilL.com (Remove the capital letters).
+Drop me a line on Twitter @accidentalrebel.